On strict ranking by pairwise comparisons: Abstract

 \section{Abstract}

-We attack the problem of getting a strict ranking (i.e. a ranking without equally ranked items) of $n$ items from a pairwise comparisons matrix.
-Basic structures are described, a first heuristical approach based on a condition, the $\mathcal{R}-$condition, is proposed.
-Analyzing the limits of this ranking procedure, we finish with a minimization problem which can be applied to a wider class of pairwise comparisons matrices.
-If solved, it produces consistent pairwise comparisons that produce a strict ranking.
+This paper addresses the problem of obtaining a strict ranking (i.e., a ranking without equally ranked items) of \( n \) items based on a pairwise {{}, comparisons matrix}.
+The basic structures {{}, are described} and a heuristic approach based on a condition, the \(\mathcal{R}\)-condition {{}, is proposed.} The limitations of this ranking procedure {{}, are analyzed}.

-\textbf{Keywords:} {Ranking, inconsistency, pairwise comparisons.}
+\textbf{Keywords:} Ranking, inconsistency, pairwise comparisons.

 \textit{MSC (2020):} 90B50, 81T13, 91B06